GOST: GOST R

 GOST R, or Russian certification system, is a subset of GOST standards that is valid only the territory of the Russian Federation, in contrast to the GOST standards, used across all CIS countries, including Russia.

 This system is aimed to ensure safety and quality of products and services and involves obligatory certification of certain goods, both produced locally and imported.
 List of products subject to obligatory certification is defined by the Russian Federal Technical Regulation and Metrology Agency.
 The very system of certification GOST R has been valid in Russia for many years.
 The main normative base for it was national standards.
 At the same time active policy of Russia towards entering the WTO was the reason for adopting the federal law no. 184-ФЗ "On Technical Regulation", designed to harmonise Russian technical regulations with European legislation.

 Certification systems

 Creation of certification systems in Russia is provided by the Federal Law no. 184-ФЗ "On Technical Regulation" Evaluating the product's conformity to requirements of laws, standards, technical regulations and other kinds of normative acts appears to be one of the most important possibilities of providing safety of different kinds of products for humans, environment and the state.

-According to the FL № 184 any certification system includes:
+According to the FL No. 184 any certification system includes: